Uher 4000 Series

 The internal mechanism, however, seemed to consist of a number of circuit boards packed around bits of bent metal and whirling wheels.

 This 4000 IC machine is an ex-BBC model and modified by them.
-Unusually it still has the ability to select , via the "gear stick" on the right handside, one of the four tape speeds, from 19 centimetres/second (cms) to a super slow 2.4 cms, the machine could run at.
-The BBC standard was to record at only at 19cms and lso the ability to "change gear" to any other speed was lock out.
+Unusually it still retains the ability to select, via the "gear stick" on the right hand-side, one of the four tape speeds the machine could run at: From 19 CMS (centimetres/second) to a super slow 2.4 CMS.

 *The lineage of the 4000 series in its 30 years of production was; 4000L, 4000S , 4000 Report IC, 4000 Report Monitor